Summer Financial Aid

 HOW & WHEN WILL FINANCIAL AID DISBURSE?

-Disbursements for summer will begin the first week of summer session classes and continue weekly throughout the summer.
-In most cases, summer aid will be paid at the beginning of your first summer course.
+Disbursements for summer will begin second week of June and continue weekly throughout the summer.
 If you have any funds remaining after your summer registration fees have been paid by your financial aid, then a balance check or direct deposit will be issued to you.

 WHAT HAPPENS IF I WITHDRAW FROM A CLASS?